Code-Institute-Submissions/artontray-PROJECT4/README.md

 - **Testnet** : Handles Testnet with all the informations needed in both part, from the user who participate and the testnet itself.
 - **UserInfo** : Handles User information, status (Admin, user, blocked user), avatar, bio etc...
 - **Notifications** : Handles Users Notification tools.
 It allows to keep track on actions within the app, like following a new user, updating a Testnet, deleting a testnet but also more advances notifications like "A Testnet you copied have been updated, please check it out" or "One of the testnet you copied have been reported by a user, check it out"
-- **User** : Handles basic information during the register process, Username, email, password
+- **User** : Handles basic information during the registering process, Username, email and password
 - **Checklist** : Provides a checklist for the user to record specific information for the purpose of creating a testnet later on OR simply record a specific data to focus on.

-The Model **Checklist** has been created in perspective on creating a new features later on during a next update of the platform.
+The Model **Checklist** has been created in perspective on creating a new features later during a next update of the platform.
 This Model will not be used on the current version of the app (We talk about this later on in the document in "Future Features" section ).

 [Back to top](<#contents>)